kimai/kimai1/.github/CONTRIBUTING.md

 1. Fork Kimai or one of its [other repos][1]
 2. Clone repository to your local disc
 3. Checkout develop (`git checkout -b develop origin/develop`)
-3. Create a branch for your feature (`git checkout -b my_feature`)
+4. Create a branch for your feature (`git checkout -b my_feature`)
-4. Commit your changes to your fork.
+5. Commit the changes to your fork.
 In your commit message refer to the issue number if there is already one, e.g. (`git commit -am "fixed this and that (resolves #0815)"`)
-5. Push your branch (`git push origin my_feature`)
+6. Push your branch (`git push origin my_feature`)
-6. Submit a [Pull Request][2] using GitHub with a link to your branch (here are some hints on [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request))
+7. Submit a [Pull Request][2] using GitHub with a link to your branch (here are some hints on [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request))

 ## Keep your fork in sync with original repository